Welcome | Sign In

 New applications are emerging.
 Interior decorators use camera phones to determine which shade of paint or wallpaper best matches a customer's living room.
 Contractors can take pictures of existing windows to make sure the windows ordered for a new addition match.
 Law enforcement agencies can use their phones to capture images of suspects committing crimes, and news reporters can supplement a story with a few photos.

 The growing volume of new uses might raise questions about the impact of these applications on cellular networks.
 Video transmissions are bandwidth intensive, so overcrowding and congestion on cellular networks are possible.
-Yet, Sprint PCS (NYSE: PCS) reported handling 66 million picture uploads in 2003 without any impact on its network.
+Yet, Sprint PCS reported handling 66 million picture uploads in 2003 without any impact on its network.

 While offering many benefits, camera phones also possess limitations, starting with photo quality.
 "Today, camera phones' photo quality is almost like toys: good enough for phone-to-phone links, barely acceptable for phone-to-e-mail, but definitely not good enough for prints," Datacomm Research's Brodsky told TechNewsWorld.

-Camera phones now deliver about 1-megapixel resolution, which does not provide enough clarity for even a high-resolution 3"-by-5" photo.
+Camera phones now deliver about 1-megapixel resolution, which does not provide enough clarity for even a high-resolution 3″-by-5″ photo.
 Camera phones with 2-megapixel capabilities are starting to hit the market, but observers think the devices eventually will have to support 3 to 4 megapixels to deliver the resolution customers desire.

 Can You See Us, Grandma?